Please read all of this information ahead of your graduation in July.

 A Marshal will signal to you when it is your turn to be presented.
 You should immediately approach the platform by the steps to the left-hand side and join the queue.
 Once on the platform, you should give your name to the Marshal at the top of the steps to confirm that you are in your correct place for presentation.
 When your name is announced, the Marshal will release you and you should walk across the platform, doff your cap to the Presiding Officer and then proceed off the platform by the steps at the far right and return to your seat in the hall as directed by the Floor Marshals.

-Floor Marshals on duty during the ceremony to guide you.
 At the end of the ceremony, please stand for the departure of the processions.

 Graduates will then process out of the hall under the direction of the Floor Marshals.
 Graduates should arrange to meet their guests outside the Octagon Centre following the ceremony.
 You should not return to the hall once you have processed out.